Overview: Types of Evidence Needed to Win a Texas Dram Shop Case

 Ultimately, an experienced lawyer knows that gathering good evidence is just as much about preventing evidence from being destroyed or disappearing as it is collecting evidence.

 How Grossman Law Offices Can Help Obtain The Evidence for Your Dram Shop Claim

 Following an alcohol-related injury, your success against the bar or establishment hinges on your ability to demonstrate that they knew (or should have known) that the person was obviously intoxicated.
 This is best demonstrated to the jury through the use of direct and circumstantial evidence.

-Gathering the evidence you need can be difficult; you will be unaware what evidence is actually needed, or too much time may pass and that evidence could no longer be available.
+Gathering the evidence you need can be difficult, because you will likely be unaware what evidence is actually needed, or too much time may pass and that evidence could no longer be available.
 This is why it is important for you to contact us as soon as you can after you have been injured in a drunk driving accident.
-Getting the direct evidence you need such as receipts, video surveillance and other things will be harder to come by the more time passes.
+Getting the direct evidence you need such as receipts, video surveillance and other things will become harder and harder as time passes.

-You need someone on your side to help you bring the drunk driver and the establishment that continued to serve them alcohol when they were obviously intoxicated to justice and compensate you for your injuries.
+You need someone on your side to help you hold both the drunk driver and the establishment that negligently served them to justice and compensate you for your injuries.
 The attorneys at Grossman Law Offices have won more Texas dram shop cases than almost any other law firm.
 Call us at (855) 326-0000.

 Related Articles For Further Reading: